Step 1. Make a game in Pinky

-Pinky is an open-source platform for developing cross-platform games, with virtually no setup required.
+Pinky is a lightweight, open-source platform for developing cross-platform games and programs, with virtually no setup required.

 The reference compiler for Pinky is around 1000 lines of Python code, so anyone can read it, learn from it, and build on it!
 Despite the tiny footprint, Pinky has everything a hobbyist needs to make games and other small programs, out of the box!

 Getting started with development

 There are a couple ways to develop in Pinky.
-For anyone working at a home computer, the recommended way is to use the command line tool—it's the most quick, reliable and secure way.
+For anyone working at a home computer, the recommended way is to use the command line tool (written in Python)—it's the most quick, reliable and secure way.
 If you're unable to use the command line tool, use the web tools.

 Command line tool

 The main Pinky source file pinky.py includes a command line interface for the compiler and player.